uncleweb/service-directory/README.rst

 A service directory of information.

+Prerequisites:

+* PostgreSQL with the following extensions:
+  - postgis [CREATE EXTENSION postgis;]
+    OSMGeoAdmin for the Organisation model, ordering by distance in haystack.
+  - citext  [CREATE EXTENSION citext;] Case-insensitive text columns for things like category & keyword name.

 The following keys should be set in the django projects settings file (the values are only examples):

 GOOGLE_ANALYTICS_TRACKING_ID = 'UA-VALIDKEY'